gozel-cholukova/instagram-clone-react/README.md

 This is one of my first React Projects, which is Instagram Clone.

-You can check the usability here: https://instagram-clone-react-8f859.web.app
+You can check the functionality here: https://instagram-clone-react-8f859.web.app

 Do not jugde for the photos, which I upload :)